PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-08 13:49:02
+Last updated: 2024-04-08 13:49:37
-Random Quote: You fight back with your spirit, little one.
-You stand up for yourself! - Devi Vishwakumar
+Random Quote: You see, ladies?
+When you're out with a Blinder, you don't have to queue. - Arthur Shelby